 Known also as Te Oneroa-o-Tōhē (the long beach of Tōhē – an ancestor of Te Aupōuri and other northern people), it is a spectacular way to approach Cape Rēinga.
 It is famous for fishing and shellfish, and an annual surf-casting contest.
 Toheroa used to be taken from the beach, but the shellfish is now a restricted delicacy.
-At low tide, vehicles can use the beach.
-The main access is at the south end near Ahipara.
+Motor vehicles can use the beach at low tide.
+The main access to the beach is at the southern end, near Ahipara.

 Plucky William Puckey

-New Zealand’s first-known land yacht was sailed along Ninety Mile Beach by missionary William Puckey in the 1830s, reaching speeds of 50 kilometres an hour.
+New Zealand’s first-known land yacht was sailed along Ninety Mile Beach in the 1830s by missionary William Puckey, who reached speeds of 50 kilometres an hour.
 Land yacht races are still held on the beach.

 Cape Rēinga (Te Rerenga Wairua)

 The lighthouse at Cape Rēinga holds one of the country’s most powerful lights, visible for some 50 km.
-The headland itself is the meeting place of the Tasman Sea and the Pacific Ocean.
+The Tasman Sea and the Pacific Ocean meet at the headland.
 It also has spiritual significance for Māori as the departing place of souls (Te Rerenga Wairua) on their journey to the homeland, Hawaiki.

 The spirit trail (te ara wairua) to Cape Rēinga lies along Ninety Mile Beach on the west coast.
-Starting at Ahipara at the south end of the beach, the departing spirit waits for an outgoing tide before journeying back to Hawaiki.
+Starting at Ahipara at the southern end of the beach, the departing spirit waits for an outgoing tide before journeying back to Hawaiki.
 The final plunge into the sea is taken near an underground cave at the cape, where there is a much-photographed tree.
-The pathway was recorded by the first European known to have followed it, the missionary William Puckey, in 1834.
+The pathway was recorded in 1834 by the first European known to have followed it, the missionary William Puckey.

 Three Kings Islands